Reduced-risk products regulation

-Freedom to collaborate and communicate – so the public and private sectors can work together and provide meaningful information to consumers.
+Freedom to collaborate and communicate – so the public and private sectors can work together and provide meaningful and accurate information to consumers.

 Appropriate taxes and excise – reflecting the relative product risks and not artificially driving up prices, which can discourage take-up by more smokers.

-Sensible regulation that works – regulation must have its desired effect and not create unintended consequences.
-We support regulation that is enforceable and practical for the regulator, industry and consumer.
+Enforceable regulation – we support regulation that is enforceable and practical for the regulator, industry and consumer.

-That’s why we’ve been openly sharing our approach, contributing our expertise and participating as part of multi-stakeholder groups and consultations in the development of robust, industry-wide quality and safety standards for NGPs.
+That’s why we’ve been openly sharing our approach, contributing our expertise and participating as part of multi-stakeholder groups and consultations in the development of robust, industry-wide quality and safety standards for RRPs.

 We are also actively encouraging the industry, vapers and public health communities to collaborate in this process.
 We do this through our work with taskforces, such as those of the Cooperation Centre for Scientific Research Relative to Tobacco (CORESTA), and our presentations on the global implications of product standards at conferences, such as those of the Food and Drug Law Institute (FDLI), and the Global Tobacco and Nicotine Forum (GTNF).